flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### BUS TIE

 - AUTO:
-    - The bus tie contactors (BTCs) open or close automatically in order to maintain power supply to both AC BUS 1 and AC BUS 2.
+    - The bus tie contactors (BTCs) open or close automatically to maintain power supply to both AC BUS 1 and AC BUS 2.
         - One contactor is closed if:
             - One engine generator powers the respective AC BUS
             - The APU generator or external power supplies the other side.
         - Both contactors are closed during single-engine operation, or operation on the APU generator or external power supply.
 - OFF:
     - Both bus tie contactors open.
-When set to OFF the AC buses are isolated from each other and only power from the engine generators are supplying the respective AC buses.
+When set to OFF, the AC buses are isolated from each other and only power from the engine generators supply the respective AC buses.

 ### AC ESS FEED